-Who doesn’t like melon!
-Most dogs will also love such a refreshing and nutritious treat, especially in the summer.
+Who doesn’t like eating melon!
+Cantaloupe, watermelon and honeydew are mouth watering and most pet dogs also love this refreshing and nutritious treat, especially in the summer.

 Melons and Dog Food

 Although melons are safe for dogs, these fruits should only be given as special treats or snacks.
 Obviously your dog still needs to eat quality dog food which should be fortified with a nice balance of vitamins and minerals.